Version 1.4 | 03-04-2019

 We may cancel your enrolment if your attendance does not consistently meet these requirements.

-We take reasonable steps and care to assist each student to complete their course within the required or intended course duration.
-Our ability to support a student in this is directly limited (in-part or completely) where the student does not attend reasonably, as required by this policy.
+We take reasonable steps and care to assist you to complete your course within the required or intended course duration.
+Our ability to support you in this is directly limited (in-part or completely) where you do not attend reasonably, as required by this policy.
+If you do not complete your course within the stated course duration or by the course end date, refer to our policy on course extensions.

 - scheduled/programmed classes on an attendance sheet, which is then recorded and stored by the Education Manager